upperlinecode/CS-and-the-City-Curriculum/data/bias-unintentional.md

 - What forms of bias are discussed in the passage above?
 - What do you think the author believes about crime data?
-- How does the author consider missing or absent data in her analysis?
+- How does the author consider missing or absent data in their analysis?
-- JOLSON QUESTIONS
+- What assumptions does this author make in analyzing the data?
+Do you see these assumptions as forms of bias?

 ## The Presidential Election of 1936